freephile/qb.orig/docs/index.md

 vagrant up
 ~~~~

-The QualityBox is based on a prebuilt image (nb: not true - unless we adopt Lex's approach.
-At the moment, we install a base Ubuntu, and modify that.) that we've made rather than recreating the box step by step for each installation.
+(See the certbot project for what looks like an advanced usage of Vagrant)

+The QualityBox is based on a bare-bones Ubuntu distribution, and we modify that.
+We will probably begin packaging our base box to speed deploy times but that's not on the critical path for us because we create once, while managing nodes is much more important in the long run.
 See [Creating a base box](https://www.vagrantup.com/docs/boxes/base.html)

 Pricing / Costs
 ---------------